 - 0% Financing For 15 Months: All else being equal, we’d all prefer to have 0% financing on new purchases for the first 15 months our accounts are open than not.
 Combined with the ability to earn rewards on purchases, this interest-free term provides powerful earning potential to new applicants with big-ticket expenses in their future.
 The one thing you have to be careful about in this regard is to not spend more than you can afford to repay by the conclusion of the 15-month intro term.
 Revolving a balance beyond this point would trigger finance charges that would quickly negate your rewards balance.

-- $150 Initial Bonus: At $500 over the first three months, the amount one needs to spend to qualify for Freedom’s sign-up bounty makes it far more accessible than the market's best credit card deals.
+- $200 Initial Bonus: At $500 over the first 3 months, the amount one needs to spend to qualify for Freedom’s sign-up bounty makes it far more accessible than the market's best credit card deals.
 And the amount you get in return is nearly 50% higher than the market average for a cash bonus.
 As a result, this is a steal for light-spenders.
 Plus, cardholders have more bonus rewards waiting for them the first year, as Freedom now gives 5% cash back on the first $12,000 you spend on groceries in the first 12 months your account is open.

 We’re giving you the bad news second.
 Here are Freedom’s biggest blemishes.

-- Rotating Bonus Categories: Each month, you need to sign up for new bonus categories in order to earn Freedom’s 5% cash back rate.
+- Rotating Bonus Categories: Each quarter, you need to sign up for new bonus categories in order to earn Freedom’s standard 5% cash back rate.
 You could possibly make this pay off if you’re diligent and strategic, but few people want that kind of burden from their rewards credit card.
 After all, isn’t meeting monthly due dates hard enough?
-And what happens when you’re stuck for three months with only purchases made through Amazon.com, Audible.com, Diapers.com and Zappos.com eligible for maximum earnings?
 Ultimately, considering natural human forgetfulness and the fact that none of us needs an excuse to spend more than we normally would, a card with a more straightforward earning structure is likely to be more rewarding for most people over time.

 - Bonus Earnings Caps: Not only do bonus earning categories come with a time limit, but their spoils also have a ceiling.
 You’ll earn 5% only on the first $1,500 you spend across bonus categories each quarter.
 That means you only even have the potential to rake in $25 per month and $300 per year via Freedom’s eye-catching 5% maximum earning rate.